gdamdam/sumo/README.md

 HTTP Status returned:
 <pre>
 	200:	OK
-	404:	Not Found 	- the document does not exists
+	404:	Not Found 	- the document does not exist
 </pre>

 ## Web Interface

-The running server provice also a minimal javascript web interface to interact with the API.
+The running server provides also a very minimal javascript web interface to interact with the API.
 The interface is reacheable at:
 <pre>
 http://host:port